-I am a Licensed Clinical Social Worker with over 15 years experience working with children, adolescents, adults and families.
-I have advanced clinical training from the Yale University School of Medicine and have taught in the Catholic University NCSSS (MSW program), as adjunct faculty for 10 years.
+I am a licensed clinical social worker and registered play therapist with over 15 years experience working with children, adolescents, adults and families.
+I have advanced clinical training from the Yale University School of Medicine-Child Study Center, have taught in the Catholic University NCSSS (MSW program) as adjunct faculty for 10 years and currently teach at Howard University, in the School of Social Work.
 I also have extensive experience in school and mental health settings.

 I practice from a strengths-based perspective with the goal of marshaling the inner resources of each client.
 I believe that within every person lies a desire for growth, connection and peace.

 Each new developmental phase can be challenging.
-As a mental health professional, I use evidence based treatment interventions to teach new skills and strategies for managing emotions, coping with frustration and connecting in more positive ways with peers and family members.
+As a mental health professional, I use evidence-based treatment interventions, such as cognitive behavioral therapy to teach new skills and strategies for managing emotions, coping with frustration and connecting in more positive ways with peers and family members.

 For all clients, I believe it is critical to look at the whole person and consider the mind-body connection.
 This can include examining sleep, diet and exercise habits in conjunction with mindfulness practices and therapy.

 2 year Post-MSW Clinical Training Fellowship